Chivesy/SQL-CheatSheet/README.md

 ## Basic Vocab
 Relational database -- database that organizes information into one or more tables.
 Table -- a collection of data organized into rows and columns.
+Entity -- Person, place, thing, or event.
+Distinguishable, unique, and distinct.
+Attribute -- A characteristic of an entity.
+Relationship -- Describes association among entities
+* One-to-many -- Customer to invoices
+* Many-to-many -- Student to classes
+* One-to-one -- Manager to store

+Primary Key -- A column (or set of columns) whose values uniquely identify every row in a table.
+Foreign Key -- One or more columns that can be used together to identify a single row in another table.

+## Main Commands
+SELECT -- Needed to query/search for data from the database.
+FROM -- Indicates the table where the search will be made.
+WHERE -- Its used to dfine the rows, in which the search will be carried.
+ORDER BY -- This is the only way to sort the results in SQL.
+Otherwise retured in random order.

 ## Statement Commands